Xenophobia and discrimination in Turkey: Against Kurds

 Mahmut Esat Bozkurt, a former Minister of Justice claimed in 1930 the superiority of the Turkish race over the Kurdish one, and permitted non-Turks only the right to be servants and slaves.

 The Zilan massacre of 1930 was a massacre of the Kurdish residents of Turkey during the Ararat rebellion in which 800–1500 armed men participated.
-According to the daily Cumhuriyet dated July 16, 1930, about 15,000 people were killed and Zilan River was filled with dead bodies as far as its mouth.
-On August 31, 1930, the daily Milliyet published the declaration of the Turkish prime minister İsmet İnönü: "Only the Turkish nation has the right to demand ethnic and racial rights in this country.
-Any other element does not have such a right.
-They are Eastern Turkish who were deceived by unfounded propaganda and eventually lost their way."
+According to the daily Cumhuriyet dated 16 July 1930, about 15,000 people were killed and Zilan River was filled with dead bodies as far as its mouth.
+On 31 August 1930, the daily Milliyet published the declaration of the Turkish prime minister İsmet İnönü: "Only the Turkish nation has the right to demand ethnic rights in this country.
+Any other element does not have such a right." and "They are Eastern Turkish who were deceived by unfounded propaganda and eventually lost their way."

 Kurds have had a long history of discrimination and massacres which have been perpetrated against them by the Turkish government.
-One of the most significant is the Dersim rebellion, where according to an official report of the Fourth General Inspectorate, 13,160 civilians were killed by the Turkish Army and 11,818 people were taken into exile, depopulating the province in 1937–38.
+One of the most significant is the Dersim massacre, where according to an official report of the Fourth General Inspectorate, 13,160 civilians were killed by the Turkish Army and 11,818 people were taken into exile, depopulating the province in 1937–38.
 According to the Dersimi, many tribesmen were shot dead after surrendering, and women and children were locked into haysheds which were then set on fire.
 David McDowall states that 40,000 people were killed while sources of the Kurdish Diaspora claim over 70,000 casualties.